Viima/hovering-tab-iframe-container/README.md

 Viima Feedback Widget
 ===============

-This is the home of the Viima Feedback Widget.
+This is the home of the Viima Hovering Tab iframe Container.
 It's a javascript library that adds a hovering tab that expands to show an iframe for the user.
 It was originally created to be used with the [Viima App](https://www.viima.com).

-**A live preview can be seen on the project page: http://viima.github.io/feedback-widget/**
+**A live preview can be seen on the project page: https://github.com/Viima/hovering-tab-iframe-container**

 ###Basic usage